ChristopherKlay/StadiaEnhanced/readme.md

 4. Load the downloaded files via the "Load unpacked" option.

 Please note that installing the extension this way, removes the automatic update functionality.

+## Permissions

+* Access to your data on stadia.google.com: This one should be obvious; The extension has to access the website to work, including your data (i.e. what games you own) and the right to manipulate it (to get the stream data, for example).
+* Access toy our browser history: The extension **will not read your actual history**.
+This permission is needed, because the extension uses wildcards to filter the pages it needs to actually run on and the current URL is part of the browser history permission.
+This helps stopping the extension from running on pages like `https://stadia.google.com/couch` that don't make use of the extension, while still loading it on `https://stadia.google.com/home`.

 ## Ideas?
 Requests?
 Questions?
 Check out the [discussions page](https://github.com/ChristopherKlay/StadiaEnhanced/discussions) and stay in contact with the community.